 These are a must have for your website.
 Other than getting social signals that are of high value for search engine optimization, social sharing will also drive traffic from social networks.
-You can easily add social sharing buttons to WordPress via a plugin such as Sumo.
-It’s free, easy to install and encourages users to share your content.
+You can easily add social sharing buttons to WordPress, It costs nothing, easy to deploy and encourages users to share your content.
 You can also display social comments in your WordPress site.

 12.Make your Website Responsive